 In the case of the second key result from the example above, the question arises, “How do we define ‘low-quality’ tickets?”
 When placing it into the KPI tree, you can get more specific and look to reduce the percentage of tickets that did not pass the security analysis per week.

-To create a KPI tree, start on the left side by coming up with a “northstar KPI”.
+To create a KPI tree, start on the left side by coming up with a northstar.
+The northstar can sometimes be KPI itself, depending on the context for which it is the northstar.
+For example, a company level northstar of “sustainable growth” is not a KPI but the team-level northstar of “profitability” can be a KPI which is measurable.
 This should be loosely coupled with your vision and mission as a team – for what purpose do your team exist?
 After you’ve defined a northstar, break that down into the different segments.
 In our example, they are the different parts that constitute an “effective” cloud services for our clients.

-The dashed blue line separates “segments” from “indicators” that are measures.
+The dashed blue line separates “segments” that are more strategic buckets from “indicators” that are measures.
 The segments are the broader groupings without specific numbers.
-The indicators are things that you either are, or would like to measure within your team.
+The indicators are things that you either are measuring, or would like to measure within your team.
 In order to get from segments to indicators, it’s useful to ask yourself the questions from the black box:

 - Is this important for you to measure and/or influence?